Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Multifidelity Computer Model Emulation

 with

-where $\tilde{\bfH}_{t,j}:=\bfh_t(\tilde{\calX}_t)$, $\tilde{\bfR}_t:=r(\tilde{\calX}_t, \tilde{\calX}_t \mid \bfphi_t)$, and $\tilde{W}_{t-1,j}:=\bfy_{t-1,j}(\tilde{\calX}_t)$.
+where $\widetilde{\bfH}_{t}:=\bfh_t(\tilde{\calX}_t)$, $\tilde{\bfR}_t:=r(\tilde{\calX}_t, \tilde{\calX}_t \mid \bfphi_t)$, and $\widetilde{W}_{t-1,j}:=\bfy_{t-1,j}(\tilde{\calX}_t)$.
 The proposed augmentation allows the joint likelihood of the complete output values to be factorized into Gaussian likelihood kernels of smaller dimensionality, where we can specify conditional conjugate priors and break the training problem into smaller more tractable ones.

-In Figure~\ref{fig: univariate example 1} of the Supplementary Material, a toy example is used to illustrate the performance of autoregressive cokriging with a \emph{non-nested design} with the proposed data-augmentation technique.
-This example shows that the information from a low-fidelity code can be used to better infer the high-fidelity code and shows that the data-augmentation technique works efficiently.
+In Section~\ref{sec: toy example} and Section~\ref{sec: Example with functional output} of the Supplementary Material, artificial examples are used to illustrate the performance of autoregressive cokriging with a \emph{non-nested design} with the proposed data-augmentation technique.
+These examples show that Incorporating information from a low-fidelity code can improve inferential results on the high-fidelity code as well as demonstrate the good performance of the PP cokriging emulator.

-\subsubsection{Empirical Bayesian Inference via an MCEM algorithm}
+\subsubsection{Empirical Bayesian Inference via an MCEM Algorithm}